 Welcome to Maginito Limited.

-Maginito Limited was established by Mkango Resources Ltd (TSXV/AIM:MKA) and Talaxis Ltd to pursue downstream green technology opportunities in the rare earths supply chain, encompassing NdFeB magnet recycling and innovative rare earth alloy, magnet and separation technologies, underpinned by offtake of sustainably sourced primary and secondary raw materials.
-The company’s strategy is geared to accelerating growth in the electric vehicle market, wind power generation and other industries driven by decarbonisation of the economy.
+Maginito Limited was established by Mkango Resources Ltd (TSXV/AIM:MKA) (www.mkango.ca), which holds a 90% interest in Maginito, to pursue downstream green technology opportunities in the rare earths supply chain, encompassing NdFeB magnet recycling and innovative rare earth alloy, magnet and separation technologies, underpinned by access to sustainably sourced primary and secondary rare earth raw materials.
+The company’s strategy for value creation is geared to accelerating growth in the electric vehicle market, wind power generation and other industries driven by decarbonisation of the economy.

-Maginito holds a 25% interest in UK based NdFeB magnet recycler, HyProMag Limited (www.hypromag.com), with an option to increase to 49%.
-HyProMag is focused on short loop NdFeB magnet recycling using a hydrogen based technology (HPMS) developed at the Magnetic Materials Group (MMG) within the University of Birmingham.
+Maginito holds a 42% interest in UK rare earth (NdFeB) magnet recycler, HyProMag (www.hypromag.com) with an option to increase its interest to 49%.
+Hypromag has licensed the patented technology called HPMS (Hydrogen Processing of Magnet Scrap) developed in the Magnetic Materials Group (MMG) at the University of Birmingham.